13. Space Mono

 The calligraphic, energetic Kaushan is a script font that deliberately avoids typographic perfection, with slight variation in angles between verticals in characters and uneven positioning along the baseline.
 For a script font it’s very readable, even at small sizes – but of course we’d only recommend it for headlines, used in moderation.

-More than a hint of Roman here, with a modern twist to some of the legs, Julius Sans One is a thin display font perfect for subtle, yet still impactful, headlines.
+There's more than a hint of Roman here, with a modern twist to some of the legs, making Julius Sans One a thin display font perfect for subtle, yet still impactful, headlines.
 Pair it with the likes of Lato Light, maybe, for a refined, low-key style.

 A brush script with flourishing impact, Courgette is a medium-contrast italic-only font.
-Yes, you’ll want to use it larger than 40pt, but Google tells us that the low stroke contrast can even work in body text (although we’d suggest you are cautious if you take that advice).
+Yes, you’ll want to use it larger than 40pt, but it was designed so that the low stroke contrast can even work in body text (although we’d suggest you are cautious if you take that advice).

 This is one behemoth of a free typeface.
-It comprises Roman, Italic, Infant, Infant Italic, Garamond, Garamond Italic, Upright Cursive, Small Caps, and Unicase; and five weights – Light, Regular, Medium, SemiBold, and Bold.
-From display to body, you could easily build a whole style around this Claude Garamond-inspired number.
+It comprises Roman, Italic, Infant, Infant Italic, Garamond, Garamond Italic, Upright Cursive, Small Caps, and Unicase; and five weights – Light, Regular, Medium, SemiBold and Bold.
+You could easily build a whole style around this Claude Garamond-inspired number.

 If you want ultimate impact with your headlines – and even a start for your graphic projects – Bungee Shade is a great shout.
-According to Google, Bungee celebrates urban signage, with Shade being just one variant.
+Bungee is a celebration of urban signage, and Shade is just one of five variants.
 Check out the regular Bungee for a less extravagant, yet still impactful display font (and Bungee Inline for a lovely reversal of Shade).

 ‘Hand-drawn’ and ‘web fonts’ don’t often go together in the same sentence, but Amatic SC (small caps) is undoubtedly one of the better open source offerings out there.
 Use it sparingly in both headlines and shorter measures of text for a crafty feel.

 A geometric slab, Arvo is equally at home in print as it is on screen – as long as you’re using it for headlines, that is.
-Arvo is hugely legible at any size over 30pt, and – particularly in the Bold weight – a font that will stop your viewers in their tracks and take notice.
+Arvo is hugely legible at any size over 30pt, and – particularly in the Bold weight – a font that will stop your viewers in their tracks.